ESMValGroup/ESMValCore/doc/esmvalcore/preprocessor.rst

    standardizable data analysis functions as possible so that the diagnostics can focus on the specific scientific tasks they carry.
-The preprocessor is linked to the diagnostics library and the diagnostic execution is seamlessly performed after the preprocessor has completed the its steps.
+The preprocessor is linked to the diagnostics library and the diagnostic execution is seamlessly performed after the preprocessor has completed its steps.
 The benefit of having a preprocessing unit separate from the diagnostics library include:

    * ease of integration of new preprocessing routines;